srdjan/mono-jsx/README.md

 }
 ```

-Plus, mono-jsx supports the `onMount` event handler that will be called when the element is mounted.
+Plus, mono-jsx supports the `mount` event that will be triggered when the element is mounted in the client-side.

 ```jsx
 function App() {